tylermcginnis/Redux-Curriculum/README.md

  * Inside of your constants.js file import firebase and initialize your app.
  * export two variables from this file. `export const ref = firebase.database().ref()` and `const firebaseAuth = firebase.auth`
  * We'll be importing those variables later to interact with our Firebase database as well as our Firebase Auth module.

+## Step 12: Authentication Methods
+Now that our Firebase is initialized, let's go ahead and create some helper methods to assist us with authentication.

+ * Inside of `app` create a `helpers` folder then inside of that create a `auth.js` file.
+ * Create and export as default a function called `auth` which uses `firebaseAuth().signInWithPopup` to auth with Firebase.
+ * Create and export a function called `logout` which unauthenticates from Firebase.
+ * Create an export a function called saveUser which takes in a user and saves that user to `users/AUTHED-USERS-ID/info` then returns the user.
+ * From this point on, all of the weird Webpack/Firebase/etc setup issues are over.
+So by design these instructions will get less and less detailed.
+Remember if you get stuck, try to find the solution on your own.
+If you can't, check out the branch which corresponds with the step.
+If you're still stuck, ask for help in the Slack channel.